 If you are having a Starbucks muffin or a Tim Hortons donut for breakfast and thinking you are OK, let me tell you that you are not.
 All it takes is to Google and see here and here that you gobbled up a whopping 47 g of white sugar and the day just begun.
 Then you get to the office and oh my, free cookies a size of your head…Seriously, start baking healthy muffins.

-I first discovered a killer combo of pumpkin and coconut milk last year (I prefer canned to carton because it’s thicker and more flavour concentrated).
+I first discovered a killer combo of pumpkin and coconut milk last year when I made my pumpkin pecan bread (I prefer canned to carton because it’s thicker and more flavour concentrated).
 The natural sweetness and high fiber content of both yields extremely flavourful and moist baked goods.
 The flavours are just meant for each other!

 My latest Medjool dates obsession is slowly overtaking our pantry.
 Nowadays, I sweeten 95% of desserts with dates.
 The benefits are extra fiber and entirely unprocessed sugar.
 And since you need a blender to incorporate these mother nature’s candies into most recipes, I thought why not to stay inside the blender?!
 No bowls.